South Park: Chef's Luv Shack

 South Park: Chef's Luv Shack is a 2D game show-style party video game and is a sequel to the 1998 video game South Park, itself based on the American animated sitcom of the same name.
 Developed by Acclaim Studios Austin and published by Acclaim Entertainment, it was released in 1999 for the Dreamcast, Microsoft Windows, PlayStation and Nintendo 64.
-Its gameplay involves playing minigames and the ability to play against other players in a challenge for the most points.
+Its gameplay involves minigames and the ability to play against other players in a challenge for the most points.
 It also involves trivia questions about South Park and other topics.

-Chef's Luv Shack was met with mixed reviews.
-It was followed by Acclaim's South Park Rally in 2000.
+Chef's Luv Shack was met with mixed to negative reviews.
+It is the second of three South Park video game titles developed by Acclaim after South Park in 1998 and preceding South Park Rally in 2000.

-Characters

-In the game, the player gets to choose to be one of four characters: Eric Cartman, Kenny McCormick, Kyle Broflovski, or Stan Marsh.

 Gameplay

-The game intermittently switches between questions and mini-games, with a mini-game preceding every three questions.
-Players score points by correctly answering questions and mini-game ranking.
-Players lose points for questions answered incorrectly.
+In the game, the player chooses from one of four characters: Eric Cartman, Kenny McCormick, Kyle Broflovski, or Stan Marsh in a game show hosted by Chef.
+The game intermittently switches between questions and minigames, with a minigame preceding every three questions.
+Players score points by correctly answering questions and minigame ranking.
+Players lose points for getting questions wrong.
 The game is exclusively multiplayer; when played by one player, there is no AI, so that player always wins, even with a negative score.
-Players have the option to "shaft" (pass on) a question to another player after opting to answer the question.
+Players have the option to "shaft" (pass on) a question to another player after choosing to answer the question.
 The "shafted" player can then pass the question on again or choose to answer the question.
 When "shafting", a question will always be answered by the last player to be "shafted".

-Despite Chef's Luv Shack appearing on all the major home gaming consoles at the time, the only instance of the game taking advantage of the then-modern hardware is the up-to-four player multiplayer game featured in the Nintendo 64 and Sega Dreamcast versions.
-The PlayStation version supports four players with an adapter, and the PC version allows 2 players to play with a keyboard and 2 more players to play with Joysticks.
+Despite Chef's Luv Shack appearing on all the major home consoles at the time, the only instance of the game taking advantage of the then-modern hardware is the up-to-four player multiplayer game featured in the Nintendo 64 and Sega Dreamcast versions.
+The PlayStation version supports four players with an adapter, and the PC version allows two players to play with a keyboard and two more players to play with Joysticks.